HIPAA certification cost

 Rollout design matters more than the headline rate

-Larger healthcare teams usually need clearer ownership, reporting expectations, and support for staged enrollment across departments or locations.
+Larger healthcare teams may need clearer ownership, reporting expectations, and support for staged enrollment across departments or locations.

 Still deciding